 However, these benefits come with serious risks and side effects.
 Disabling the speed limiter could lead to reduced fuel efficiency, increased wear on engine components, and even decreased stability while driving.

 Additionally, if the limiter is removed without proper tuning of the ECU settings, the engine could be pushed beyond its safe operating limits, leading to further damage and reduced power output.
 Finally, removing the speed limiter without proper tuning will likely result in your Chevy Silverado truck being unable to pass emissions tests.

 How to install a new speed limiter on your Chevy Silverado truck?

-Once programmed, the new speed limit will be stored into the ECU’s memory, allowing your Chevy Silverado truck to adhere to the preset limit while driving.
-Keep in mind that any modifications made to the ECU could have serious consequences for your vehicle’s performance and reliability, so make sure you understand what you’re doing before attempting this modification.
+Once programmed, the new speed limit will be stored in the ECU’s memory, allowing your Chevy Silverado truck to adhere to the preset limit while driving.
+Keep in mind that any modifications made to the ECU could have severe consequences for your vehicle’s performance and reliability, so make sure you understand what you’re doing before attempting this modification.